JacobMisirian/DblTekGoIPPwn/README.md

 You will see output that looks like this:
 ```
-Trying 192.168.1.1...
-Connected to 192.168.1.1.
-Escape character is '^]'.

-Start login
-do exec: /sbin/login
-Login: dbladm
-challenge: N1746203308
 Password: ***********

 ```

-From here you can simply begin entering commands.
+From here you can simply begin entering commands (there is no shell prompt).

 ### Calculating a Challenge Response